mhild/xyna_microservice/README.md

 kubectl  apply -n xyna -f ./hello_microservice.yaml
 ```

-After approx. 25-30s the service should be ready.
+After approx. 25-30s the service should be ready (the deployment uses one of the defined TCP servicePorts as readiness probe).

 In order to access the service externaly, an ingress manifest for each service has to be applied: